 If we are close to someone experiencing intimate partner violence and we recognize their moments of resilience and resistance, we ‘bear witness’ which can help them recognize their own strength.
 Leaving a violent relationship can be difficult AND dangerous and it isn’t always helpful to tell someone to leave.
 We may not realize that it can take many times to exit a violent relationship.
 It’s important to stay nonjudgmental because there can be many reasons why a person may choose to stay with their abuser.
 When they DO leave a violent relationship, support systems can become unavailable and there is a period of danger for six months to a year.
 A person who is thinking of leaving (or who has left) an abusive relationship will benefit from the maintained contact and unconditional support of the trusted people around them.

-Marion Little, Adjunct Assistance Professor, Dispute Resolution Program, School of Public Administration, University of Victoria, BC, Canada, discusses Intimate Partner Abuse in a series of KidCareCanada videos.
+Marion Little, who at the time of filming was Adjunct Assistance Professor, Dispute Resolution Program, School of Public Administration, University of Victoria, BC, Canada, discusses Intimate Partner Abuse in a series of KidCareCanada videos.

 Please note that if you are in BC or the Yukon, you can access toll-free, confidential, multilingual telephone service (Crisis Support) 24 hours per day, 1-800-563-0808 or email VictimLinkBC@bc211.ca.